-Henry Morton Stanley, who was to introduce himself to the world with one of the most understated and iconic greetings of all time and is often thought of as an American was in fact born John Rowlands, in Denbighshire, Wales, on 28 January 1841.
+Henry Morton Stanley, who was to introduce himself with one of the most understated and iconic greetings of all time and is often thought of as an American was in fact born John Rowlands, in Denbighshire, Wales, on 28 January 1841.

 The man he knew as his father, also named John, an alcoholic who was rarely home and had little time for the family, in fact wasn’t.
 His birth certificate indicated that he was a bastard and the stigma of his illegitimacy was to rankle with him for the rest of his life.